Share this post

 Things are… good.

 But maybe thoughts of a flooded parking garage keep you up at night.
-Or the windows and doors are starting to show their age, or owners are feeling strained by an unexpected special assessment .
-Maybe things are good now, but a crisis could put your board to the test.
+Or the windows and doors are starting to show their age, or maybe the owners are feeling strained by an unexpected special assessment.
+Maybe things are good now, but a crisis could put your condo board to the test.

 You don’t need good, you need great.
 You don’t need constant worry.
 Rather, you need confidence and assurance.
-Your body will thank you for the sleep, at any rate.
+At any rate, body will thank you for the sleep.

 When the unexpected strikes, good condo boards… manage.
 Probably hitting a few bumps along the way, making the journey more painful than necessary.
 But great condo boards float through crises like swans on a pond.

-So how can you get from good to great?
+So how can you get your condo board from good to great?